rechsby/FRC-Programming-Guide/src/Java Fundamentals/Java-For-Robotics.md

 We use Java with [WPILib](https://docs.wpilib.org/en/stable/index.html) to program our robot.
 WPILib gets rid of major complexities relating to communicating and interacting with robot hardware and allows us to focus more on logic and cool features!

+Java code is stored in the .java file format.
+Usually, each .java file contains a single *class*.
+We will talk more about classes later, for now it is important to know that there is one per file.